- Date : 05/10/2020

-Indians are now investing in more evolved forms of Gold like Gold ETFs.
-Let's establish the fact why Gold ETFs may be a better option than physical gold.
+Indians are now investing in more evolved forms of gold such as gold ETFs.
+Gold ETFs may be a better option than physical gold.
+Here’s why

 Indians love gold.
 Our love affair with the yellow metal goes back as far as history has been written and we still are the largest retail consumers of gold, second only to China.

 Gold acts as a store of wealth and savings and has traditional and religious significance.
 At the same time, there is no other asset that matches the universal acceptance of gold has anywhere in the world.
 It works as a great hedge against inflation and as a currency in times of sovereign risk.